Research

 Research Connect

-To support paramedicine researchers, the College is developing an international registry: a comprehensive, user-friendly directory designed to strengthen research connections and build the profession’s research capacity.
+To support paramedicine researchers, the College is developing an international registry: a comprehensive, user-friendly directory designed to connect paramedicine researchers, promote collaboration and build the profession’s research capacity.

 Talking Research